 One of the reasons so many people with Lyme get told their symptoms are in their heads is that their tests appear negative.
 But just because you test negative for Lyme doesn't mean you don't have it, so make sure your doctor is looking at the whole picture and taking your symptoms into account.

-My experience of being diagnosed with Interstitial Cystitis before Lyme is very common.
+My experience of being diagnosed with Interstitial Cystitis before Lyme represents a common pattern.
 Lyme is known as the "great imitator" because it resembles so many other conditions.
 People with chronic Lyme often first get diagnosed with other illnesses such as Rheumatoid Arthritis, Multiple Sclerosis, Fibromyalgia, Chronic Fatigue Syndrome, Graves' Disease, and Hashimoto's Thyroiditis.

 Lyme can also mimic mental health conditions like anxiety, with symptoms like restlessness and heart palpitations, which can unfortunately fuel perceptions that a patient's condition is psychological when it's not.
 If you've been diagnosed with a condition that Lyme tends to mimic, it may be worth exploring Lyme as a possibility, says Reihman.

 Lyme is typically (though not always) transmitted by tick bites, but not everyone with Lyme even remembers getting bitten by a tick.
-Lymedisease.org states that only nine percent of patients get the bulls-eye rash associated with the disease (the CDC estimates that 70-80 percent get some sort of rash), only 20-35 percent remember a tick bite, since the bites are small and painless and the ticks themselves are tiny, and only half of chronic Lyme patients recall early symptoms.
+Lymedisease.org states that only nine percent of patients get the bulls-eye rash associated with the disease, only 20-35 percent remember a tick bite, since the bites are small and painless and the ticks themselves are tiny, and only half of chronic Lyme patients recall early symptoms.

 Cases like mine, where people don't even notice contracting Lyme and then become symptomatic years down the road when something triggers it, are not uncommon either.
 "People who maybe have a rough year at work or in a relationship and their house flooded and got moldy and they didn't sleep and suddenly they have a Lyme diagnosis — it's not because they also got bitten by a tick that year," says Reihman.
 "It's because they went camping as a child and already had tick bites, and it chose to come out because their immune system was down."
 So, just because you don't remember a tick bite doesn't mean you don't have Lyme.